RegisNobel/microservices-devops-project/README.md

     - merged the email sender service to the main branch
     - started script to run all services

 3/11/2024
     - finished the shell script to run/stop all services
     - added a Makefile to do various tasks
     - tested the script/makefile
     - pushed changes to github

+3/13/2024
+    - added update button to admin page
+    - tested the update button
+    - pushed changes to github